Skip to main content

 (V) What is the rounding technique used when calculating the initial month benefit?

-The county agency shall determine initial benefits based on the day of the month assistance groups apply for benefits.
-In manually calculating the initial month's benefits, the county agency shall use the formula described in rule 5101:4-4-27 of the Administrative Code.
-When the result ends in one through ninety-nine cents, the county agency shall round the product down to the nearest lower whole dollar.
-When the computation results in an allotment of less than ten dollars, then no issuance shall be made for the initial month.
+The county agency is to determine initial benefits based on the day of the month assistance groups apply for benefits.
+In manually calculating the initial month's benefits, the county agency is to use the formula described in rule 5101:4-4-27 of the Administrative Code.
+When the result ends in one through ninety-nine cents, the county agency is to round the product down to the nearest lower whole dollar.
+When the computation results in an allotment of less than ten dollars, then no issuance is to be made for the initial month.

-For assistance groups considered destitute, the county agency shall determine an assistance group's eligibility by first applying the procedures contained in rule 5101:4-6-09 of the Administrative Code and then apply the appropriate income standard in accordance with paragraphs (W) and (X) of this rule, whichever is appropriate.
-For destitute assistance groups who apply after the fifteenth of the month and who have postponed submitting required verifications, refer to paragraph (G) of rule 5101:4-6-09 of the Administrative Code.
+For assistance groups considered destitute, the county agency is to determine an assistance group's eligibility by first applying the procedures contained in rule 5101:4-6-09 of the Administrative Code and then apply the appropriate income standard in accordance with paragraph (Q) of this rule.
+For destitute assistance groups who apply after the fifteenth of the month and who have postponed submitting mandatory verifications, refer to paragraph (G) of rule 5101:4-6-09 of the Administrative Code.

 Supplemental Information